 Anthony’s learning journey around surprising and delighting customers really started to form during his time at Wotif.
-Here he spent a lot of time performing spilt tests and quantitative analysis.
+Here he spent a lot of time performing spilt tests, user experience testing and quantitative analysis.
 What he learned though is that without the right kind of hypothesis to test you are not necessarily focusing valuable resources on solving customer problems.
 A split test with the wrong hypothesis is just testing the best results out of two options.

 Hypothesise, grounded in user research, are critically important to set the right objectives for any development work.
 Split testing this then gives you a way to best solve the problem.